nngogol/PySimpleGUIDocGen/db/4_Release_notes.md

 From the start of the PSG project, tkinter was not meant to be the only underlying GUI framework for PySimpleGUI.
 It is merely a starting point.
 All journeys begin with one step forward and choosing tkinter was the first of many steps for PySimpleGUI.
 Now there are 4 ports up and running - tkinter, WxPython, Qt and Remi (web support)

-## Author
+## Author & Owner

-Mike - who wrote PySimpleGUI is not important.
-It's the software that's important
+The PySimpleGUI Organization

+This documentation as well as all PySimpleGUI code is Copyright 2018, 2019 by PySimpleGUI.org

+PySimpleGUI@PySimpleGUI.org

 ## License